jiva-technology/poirot/Readme.markdown

 ## Description

-Allows you to use [Mustache](http://mustache.github.com/) template partials in Rails, also ads a helper method to easily allow JavaScript to re-use the same templates.
+Allows you to use [Mustache](http://mustache.github.com/) template partials in Rails and share these with Javascript using the Asset Pipeline

 ## Usage

 Create a partial just like you would with erb, prefixing the name with an underscore.

-    app/views/posts/_post_list.html.mustache
+    app/mustaches/posts/_post_list.mustache

 The template will have access to all normal rails helper methods and any instance variables that were set in the controller.
 If you need more than this an optional view class can be